cyber-murmel/cfsm/README.md

 # CFSM
-A Framework for creating Finite State Machines in C
+A lightweight state machine library in C

 ## How to use
 Example `parity.c`: